thegooddocsproject/chronologue/API/doc.md

 ## Supported HTTP Request Methods
 Currently, the API only supports GET requests, other request methods will be supported in future versions.

+## Usage
+Start the node.js server by typing `npm start` in your terminal at the folder path.
+Make a GET request to the paths above to explore the data.
+You can use Postman for this as well.

+**Note**: the event timestamp is in UTC timezone.
+You will need to convert it to your local timezone using your programming language's time/date module.